newdexterity/Open-Biomanual-Manipulation-System/CAD/README.md

 # 3D Models

-The provided file format for the parts in STEP and STL.
+The provided file format for the parts in STEP.
 Some of the commercially available, off-the-shelf parts have simplified geometries for rendering.

 # File Structure